Hans-Georg Maaßen: CDU: Bundestag candidature and expulsion

 Maaßen's selection as a CDU candidate for the 2021 federal election was met with controversy both within and outside the party.
 The Greens and SPD were both critical of the decision, while CDU official Serap Güler and state minister Karin Prien both expressed outrage.
 Prien described Maaßen as a "marginal actor on the democratic spectrum, with whom most Christian Democrats have little in common."
 Party secretary Paul Ziemiak stated that the party expects "clear differentation from the AfD" from its candidates.
 Maaßen stated he sought to win over voters from the Alternative for Germany, as well as protest voters and non-voters.

-Environmentalist Luisa Neubauer accused him of antisemitism and racism in May 2021, with TV host Anne Will responding that "What is certain is that he regularly, and over a long time, has spread antisemitism and other agitation".
 In July, the non-governmental organization Campact announced a campaign to prevent Maaßen from being elected.
 Maaßen was defeated in the direct mandate election for the Thuringian constituency of Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg by Social Democrat Frank Ullrich.
 As he was not on the CDU party list in Thuringia, he thus failed to be elected to the Bundestag.

 In January 2023, he tweeted that the direction of "the driving forces in the political media sphere" is "eliminatory racism against whites and the burning desire for Germany to kick the bucket."
 As a result, the CDU unanimously approved a resolution calling for him to quit the party and in an interview discussed "a green-leftist race theory" that casts "whites as inferior" and promotes "immigration by Arabic and African men".
 CDU leader Friedrich Merz said: "His language and the body of thought that he expresses with it have no place in the CDU.
 The limit has been reached."
 Maaßen responded: "What I said wasn't racist, but what many people think.
 I reject ideological positions that demand the extinction of 'whitebreads' - those with white skin colour - through mass immigration."

 Under investigation

 In early 2024, Maaßen revealed that he was under investigation by the BfV.
 He accused the interior minister Nancy Faeser of using intelligence services against political opponents.
 The BfV described his apparent belief in far-right and antisemitic conspiracy theories, anti-migrant rhetoric and sympathy for the far-right Reichsbürger movement as reasons for the investigation.

 Maaßen filed a complaint against the BfV in April 2024, forcing the service to deliver exerpts from its findings to Maaßens lawyers in mid 2025 to prove an anti-constitutional stance.
-The BfV documents focused on Maaßen deeming US president Joe Biden as apparently unfit for office in interviews as early as July 2024, with Maaßen asking who was actually in charge in the USA.
+The BfV documents focused on Maaßen deeming US president Joe Biden as apparently unfit for office in an interview in July 2024, with Maaßen asking who was actually in charge in the USA.
 This was interpreted as spreading conspiracy theories by the BfV analysts.
+That same month, Biden withdrew his candidacy for reelection, amid health concerns.